joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/movie-clip-example-runtime-assets-explorer.md

 `flash.display.MovieClip` remains, as we want to subclass the standard MovieClip methods.

-After setting up your symbol’s export settings, publish the FLA.
+After setting up your symbol's export settings, publish the FLA.
 You now have your first run-time library.
 This SWF file could be loaded into another AVM2 SWF file and the AnimatingBox and AnimatingStar symbols would be available to the new SWF file.